mayar00magdyM/Virtual-Painter/README.md

-# Virtual-Painter
+## Virtual-Painter
-by using "ByCharm"
+by using "ByCharm", just wave a pen in the air to draw something virtually and it actually draws it on the screen; has color detection (blue, orange, green), we’ll use contour detection to detect and track the location of that pen all over the screen; and do not forget to use white background cuz it is very sensitive.
-use a white background cuz it is very sensitive to the colors.
+Enjoy